BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 		156 2085 292125?

 ### The Book of Psalms

+	1:1 Blessed is the man that walketh not in the counsel of the ungodly, nor standeth in the way of sinners, nor sitteth in the seat of the scornful.

 	27:1 The LORD is my light and my salvation; whom shall I fear? the LORD is the strength of my life; of whom shall I be afraid?